dork3nergy/dogtracker/README.md

 	is received.

 /webserver/index.php :
-	This is the php file that is updated (rewritten) by loramon.ph when new gps data is received.
+	This is the php file that is updated (rewritten) by loramon.php when new gps data is received.